pauljeter/pauljeter-astro/src/content/blog/backbone-patterns-and-tips.md

 tags: ['Backbone.js', 'Design Patterns', 'JavaScript']
 ---

 Backbone.js is a powerful, lightweight JavaScript framework that provides structure for client-side applications.
 However, because it offers minimal structure, developers often encounter common issues or pitfalls, especially when first adopting Backbone.js.
-In this guide, I’ll cover some essential design patterns and common pitfalls that can improve your Backbone.js applications.
+In this guide, I'll cover some essential design patterns and common pitfalls that can improve your Backbone.js applications.

 ## Deep Copying Objects